Entire contents of this Web site (except as noted) Copyright © RichardsPens.com

 By 1903, the company’s engineers had concluded that the slots in the slide were unnecessary and had eliminated them along with the step in the barrel’s diameter, thinning the barrel along its entire length to create a slimmer profile and giving the pen its now-familiar dumbbell shape.

 The bane of retractable-pen users is the potential for crushing the nib if it’s not retracted when the pen is capped.
-Morris Moore didn’t do anything about this possibility, but the engineers who designed the production version of his pen at American Fountain Pen did.
-Inside the cap, they installed a pin (easily seen in the cutaway drawing below, which also shows the cap seal in detail) to push on the flat end of the nib carrier rod, retracting the nib into the barrel if the user attempted to cap the pen without having retracted the nib.
+Morris Moore didn’t do anything about this possibility, but William Cushman, one of the principals in the American Fountain Pen Company, did.
+In 1903, he received a patent for a cap design (U.S. Patent No 747,948) with a pin that forced the nib to retract if the user failed to retract it before capping the pen.
+The pin can be seen in the cutaway drawing below, which also shows the cap seal in detail.
 Automatic retraction probably saved a good number of Moore’s nibs from being recycled.
 I know of no other retractables that included this feature.

 As with most pens of its day, Moore’s Non-Leakable Safety Pen came in many sizes, short and long, thin and thick, from midget to oversize, and in a broad range of trims.
 Short pens, grouped together at the right side of the product sheets above, were collectively named “Tourist”, with one extremely short model (not shown on the product sheets) called the Midget.
 The basic design is generally easy to identify by its shape when capped, resembling that of a long skinny dumbbell, with a thinner center and thicker ends.
 Shown here is a range of Non-Leakable pens: